neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

 2. Ignore the message if current block height is out of `[ValidBlockStart, ValidBlockEnd)`.

-3. Ignore the message if sender is not listed in consensus white list.
+3. Ignore the message if sender is not listed in the consensus white list.

 4. Ignore the message if the verification script failed or `Category` is not "dBFT".

 5. Ignore the message if the node has sent out the new block.

-6. Ignore the message if the consensus message data is in wrong format.
+6. Ignore the message if the consensus message data is in a wrong format.

-7. Ignore the message if the `message.BlockIndex` is lower than current block height.
+7. Ignore the message if the `message.BlockIndex` is lower than the current block height.

-8. Ignore the message if the `ConsensusPayload.ValidatorIndex` is out of index of the current consensus nodes array, or `payload.Sender` is different is from correct hash.
+8. Ignore the message if the `ConsensusPayload.ValidatorIndex` is out of index of the current consensus nodes array, or `payload.Sender` is different from the correct hash.

 ### Process